nats-io/nats-site/content/documentation/internals/nats-server-protocol.md

 * `subject`: The subject name to subscribe to
 * `queue`: If specified, the subscriber will join this queue group
-* `cid`: A 64 bit unsigned integer representing the client connection
+* `cid`: A 64bit unsigned integer representing the client connection
 * `sid`: A unique alphanumeric subscription ID representing the server's subscription

 ### Description